 However, you may now suddenly be experiencing what you believe to be weakness in your muscles.

-In ALS, one of the first muscles to go is often the muscles that control foot movement, particularly up and down movement.
+In ALS, one of the first muscles to go is often that which controls foot movement, particularly up and down movement: clinical muscle weakness.

-The muscles that control the joint action of dorsiflexion no longer work, and thus, the foot drops.
+The muscles that control the joint action of dorsiflexion no longer work, and thus, the foot becomes limp.

-He or she will perform endless strength tests for these muscles to check for the drop, and no matter how well he does these muscle strength tests, he’ll never be assured he doesn’t have foot drop.
-UNLESS, perhaps, he knows the right kinds of muscle strength tests to perform.
+They’ll perform endless strength tests for these muscles to check for the drop, and no matter how well they do these muscle strength tests, they’ll never be assured that they don’t have ALS.

 This action requires continuous dorsiflexion, the very muscles that, when healthy, prevent foot drop.